The Local Plan

 Our Local Plan includes:

-Land Allocations: Allocating land in our district for homes and jobs.
+Land Allocations: Allocates land in our district for homes and jobs, and safeguards areas from development.

-Arnside and Silverdale AONB Development Plan Document (DPD): Allocated sites for development and policies to guide development management decisions across the whole AONB.
+Arnside and Silverdale AONB Development Plan Document (DPD): Allocates sites for development and policies to guide development management decisions across the whole AONB, reflecting its special qualities and national protected landscape designation.

 Community Infrastructure Levy (CIL): A charge on some new developments to pay towards infrastructure improvements.